Belgian euro coins: Third series (2014–present)

 Following the accession of King Philippe after the abdication of Albert II, new distinctive sides were added depicting the new monarch.

 Coins with the new obverse were struck from 4 February 2014.
 The obverses were designed by Luc Luycx.

 Circulating mintage quantities

-The following table shows the mintage quantity for all Belgian euro coins, per denomination, per year.
+The following table shows the mintage quantity for all Belgian euro coins issued into circulation, per denomination, per year.

 Identifying marks

 Belgian proof set

 Each year the Royal Belgian Mint issues a limited edition of its euro coins in proof quality.
-Since January 2018, the Royal Belgian Mint has ceased to strike coins for Belgium, the Royal Dutch Mint is currently striking all the commemorative coins for Belgium.
+Since January 2018, the Royal Belgian Mint has ceased to strike coins for Belgium, the Royal Dutch Mint has since struck all the euro coins for Belgium.

 €2 commemorative coins

 Other commemorative coins (collectors' coins)

 Belgium has a good collection of euro commemorative coins, solely in silver and gold.
-Their face values range from 10 euros to 100 euros.
+Their face values range from 2.5 euros to 100 euros.
 This is mainly done as a legacy of old national practice of minting gold and silver coins.
 These coins are not really intended to be used as means of payment, so generally they do not circulate.